FOSSalyze/privacy-friendly-iframe/README.md

 # Privacy Friendly iFrame

-The `<iframe>` tag will transmit user data (by making a request on behalf of the user) to the website specified in the src and potentially more websites as they are loaded by the iframed-website.
-If the user has not accepted this transfer of data you are most likely violating the General Data Protection Regulation (GDPR).
+The `<iframe>` tag will transmit user data (by making a request on behalf of the user) to the website specified in the `src`-attribute and potentially more websites as they are loaded by the iframed-website.
+If the user has not accepted this transfer of data you are most likely violating the General Data Protection Regulation (GDPR) or other data privacy laws.

 This project provides a near drop-in replacement for the iframe tag as a webcomponent.
 All that needs to be done is to: